mavimo/ansible-commander/README.md

 ============

 * python 2.6 or greater
+* python-psycopg2, a Python database library
 * Flask, a Python web framework
-* PostgreSQL with hstore
+* PostgreSQL & PostgreSQL contrib (for hstore)
-* a web browser
-* optional Apache or Nginx fronting for the Flask REST service
+* optional Apache or Nginx fronting for the Flask service
-* a web server capable of serving static content

 Setup Instructions
 ==================